Trump administration to sharply limit skilled-worker visas

 Department of Homeland Security and Department of Labor officials said new rules on who can obtain the visas and how much they should be paid would be released soon to restrict the use of what’s known as the H-1B program.

-Acting Deputy Secretary Ken Cuccinelli said DHS estimates that about one-third of applicants would be denied under new rules that include limits on the number of specialty occupations open to H-1B holders and requirements that employers pay higher wages under the program.
+Acting Deputy Secretary Ken Cuccinelli said DHS estimates that about one-third of applicants would be denied under the new rules, which include limits on the number of specialty occupations open to H-1B holders.

 “U.S. workers are being ousted from good paying, middle-class jobs and replaced with non-U.S. workers,” Pizzella said.
 “It has also caused U.S. wages in some instances to stagnate.
 That is wrong.”

+Among the new rules are significant limits on “offsite” firms that bring in large numbers of H-1B visa holders and then provide those workers under contract to other companies for a fee, a loophole that has been the subject of fraud and other abuse.

+There would also be increased workplace inspections and additional oversight of the H-1B program, Cuccinelli said.

-The U.S. can issue up to 85,000 H-1B visas per year for jobs such as computer programmers, accountants, architects and database administrators.
+The U.S. can issue up to 85,000 H-1B visas per year in technology, life sciences, health care and other sectors.
 They are typically issued for an initial period of three years and can be renewed.
 People from India and China make up the majority of the estimated 500,000 H-1B visa holders in the U.S.

-Officials said the new rules would be published in the Federal Register this week for public comments before they take effect.
+Officials said the Department of Labor rules would take effect immediately after publication in the federal register later this week while those that fall under the Department of Homeland Security would be adopted after a public comment period.